-At Seven Hills Elementary, we use a Math Workshop structure to teach mathematics to our students.
+At Lakeview Elementary, we use a Math Workshop structure to teach mathematics to our students.
 We use many resources to teach a well-rounded math curriculum with Math Investigations being at the center.

 It is important that students understand multiple ways to solve a problem, so they have an indepth understanding of numbers and number concepts.
 As students, we memorized our facts and the algorithm (steps to solve equations) without the understanding of why we did it that way.
 It is important for students to learn all the strategies listed and then choose the one that makes the most sense to them.